rileyle/PHYS328W/syllabus.md

 ## Course Design

 Canvas is the central organizational hub for this course.
-All assignments will be posted, collected, and graded in Canvas.
-The Modules page in Canvas shows an overview of the course, organized by experiment.
+All assignments will be posted, collected, and evaluated in Canvas.
+The Modules page in Canvas shows an overview of the course, organized by lab assignment.
 This is the main landing page for the course site.
 The Canvas course stream at the bottom of the Syllabus and the Canvas Calendar are two additional ways of keeping track of assignments due.